hyperledger/fabric/docs/source/developapps/transactioncontext.md

   <br>

-* **Event APIs** are used to manage event processing in a smart contract.
+* **Event APIs** are used to set an event during the processing of a smart contract.

     * [setEvent()](https://hyperledger.github.io/fabric-chaincode-node/{BRANCH}/api/fabric-shim.ChaincodeStub.html#setEvent__anchor)

-      Smart contracts use this API to add user events to a transaction response.
+      Smart contracts use this API to add an event to a transaction response.
+      Note that only a single event can be created in a transaction, and must originate from the outer-most contract when contracts invoke each other via `invokeChaincode`.
       See interaction point **(5)**.
 These events are ultimately recorded on the blockchain and sent to listening applications at interaction point **(11)**.